frahhftinii/Lab-W11-Social-Engineering-Exercise/Exercise1-Phishing-Analysis-Fundamentals/README.md

 ---

-# Task 5 – Email Body Analysis
+# Task 5 – Email Body

 The email body was reviewed to identify common phishing indicators.